mlionet/Daily_Coding_Problem/README.md

 >Given a list of numbers and a number k, return whether any two numbers from the list add up to k.
 >For example, given ```[10, 15, 3, 7]``` and k of 17, return true since 10 + 7 is 17.
 >Bonus: Can you do this in one pass?

+#### 005 - This problem was asked by Facebook
+>This problem was asked by Facebook.
+>Given the mapping a = 1, b = 2, ... z = 26, and an encoded message, count the number of ways it can be decoded.
+>For example, the message '111' would give 3, since it could be decoded as 'aaa', 'ka', and 'ak'.
+>You can assume that the messages are decodable.
+For example, '001' is not allowed.